jlanga/smsk_kraken2_pathogens/README.md

 ## Brief description

 1. Trim reads and remove adaptors with `fastp`
-2. Map to human, chicken / pig, mag catalogue:
+2. Map to host(s):
    1. Map to the reference with `bowtie2`
    2. Extract the reads that have one of both ends unmapped with `samtools`
    3. Map those unmapped reads to the next reference
-3. Generate MAG-based statistics with  `coverm`
+3. Classify reads with `kraken2`
-4. Generate MAG-independent statistics with `singlem` and `nonpareil`
+4. Extract pathogenic reads
-5. Assign taxonomically reads with `kraken2`
+5. Map extracted reads to genome
 6. Generate lots of reports in the `reports/` folder